IMMANUEL5015/natours/readme.md

 This full stack web application is specially designed for persons who love travelling and going on tour vacations.

 This app can be found at [https://natours-immanuel-diai.herokuapp.com/](https://natours-immanuel-diai.herokuapp.com/).
-The API for this app can be found at [https://documenter.getpostman.com/view/9735977/SzS4Qmbe](https://documenter.getpostman.com/view/9735977/SzS4Qmbe)
+The documentation of the API for this app can be found at [https://documenter.getpostman.com/view/9735977/SzS4Qmbe](https://documenter.getpostman.com/view/9735977/SzS4Qmbe)
+The API and the app itself are hosted on the same server.

 ## Overview
 This web application allows it's users to book tour vacations.